 Caution: May cause self-love

 I have been involved in the fitness industry for over 25 years as a group fitness instructor and coordinator.
 It was my involvement in helping grow our group fitness program that lead me to my first YogaFit instructor training.
 After the first day of that training, I knew that I had found my passion.
 I pursued two more certifications with YogaFit as well as training in chair yoga.
 The first time I tried hot yoga, I didn’t understand it.
 The second time I tried it, I dropped my ego and went in with an open mind.
 By the third try, I experienced that mixed feeling of extreme intensity coupled with the detoxification, increased flexibility, and relaxation that is indescribable.
 My journey became my dream and with the help of my husband and my family, this dream became reality when we opened Surrender Hot Yoga Studio.
-My advice to anyone who asks about hot yoga is always this; Give it three tries, leave your ego at the door and remember that yoga isn’t about touching your toes, it’s about what you learn on the way down.
+My advice to anyone who asks about hot yoga is always this; Give it three tries, leave your ego at the door and remember that yoga is a practice.
+It doesn’t matter if everything is perfect.
+It is a chance to slow down, be present and learn to love and honor your body.

 I have always had a passion for health and wellness and Yoga has been a part of my life for over ten years.
 Yoga has increased my strength, flexibility, balance, and most importantly it has inspired me to be present and grateful for each moment.
 I always loved to practice as a student, and completed my first weekend training with YogaFit in 2015.
 Once I was able to lead my own classes and share my passion with others, I knew that I wanted to delve more into the practice and learn as much as I could.
 In 2016, I completed my 200 hour Yoga Teacher Training Course with Yandara Yoga Institute in Pahoa, Hawaii.
 It was the most incredible experience!
 The course consisted of training and practice of techniques of asana, pranayama, meditation, chanting, anatomy and physiology, yogic philosophy, ethics and life-style, and teaching practicum.
 I am so grateful for the opportunity to continue to share my love of this practice with the members of Surrender Hot Yoga.